CyrilleMesue/cyrillemesue.github.io/processor/date-genomics.md

 ```

 Next, we will implement the findStop codon function given that a start codon was found.
 Remember, a gene must have a start codon.
 Therefore, there will be no need to find the stopcodon given no start codon.
-This also means that in case a start codon was found, we can start searching for a stopcodon after the start codon.
+This also means that in case a start codon was found, we can start searching for a stopcodon after the start codon location.

-We will start out search afer the startcodon in order not to waste time.
-Hence, our function will need two paramters: The DNA string, and the index of the start codon returned by findStartCodon.
+#### Step 2: findStopCodon version 1

 ```python
 def findStopCodon(dna, startIndex,stopCodon):